• Skip to primary navigation

 Apples thinly sliced on a mandoline for the apple, walnut, and plue cheese recipe from cleveland cooking

-apple sliced on a mandoline Cleveland Cooking
+Apple sliced on a mandoline Cleveland Cooking

 This salad would go great with my slow roasted pork shoulder!